RalphHightower/blog/_posts/2026/04/2026-04-13-TenNaysOfSaveAmericaActReasons.md

 <details markdown='1' id="2026-04-22"><summary>2026-04-22 #8</summary>

-- [ ] 8.
-Both the federal government and South Carolina have a single point of failure.
+- [x] 8.
+There is a single point of failure at the federal and state level.
 The Department of State will be deluged with passport applications.
-It is like attempting to use a funnel to direct water from a firehouse.
 In South Carolina, Vital Records is the choke point.
+It is like attempting to use a funnel to direct water from a firehose.
 - [(202) 224-5972 *3 – Graham, Lindsey (T-SC)](tel:+12022245972)
-    - [ ] Spoke to staffer
+    - [x] Spoke to staffer
     - [ ] Left voicemail
     - [ ] Line busy / try again
 - [(202) 224-6121 – Scott, Tim (T-SC)](tel:+12022246121)
-    - [ ] Spoke to staffer
+    - [x] Spoke to staffer
     - [ ] Left voicemail
     - [ ] Line busy / try again
 - [(803) 734‑2100 – McMaster, Henry (T)](tel:+18037342100)
     - [ ] Spoke to staffer
-    - [ ] Left voicemail
+    - [x] Left voicemail
     - [ ] Line busy / try again
 - [(803) 734-3970 *3 – Wilson, Alan (T)](tel:+18037343970)
     - [ ] Spoke to staffer
-    - [ ] Left voicemail
+    - [x] Left voicemail
     - [ ] Line busy / try again

 </details>